Dau2004/Farmcode/README.md

 we have included the contacts of agronomists we have included the list of our products also called fertilisers  with their prices at the end its the users choice
+We hope is this project the gap between the farmers.